Poland train travel Frequently Asked Questions (FAQ)

 Poland was the last place in Europe where one can find steam-hauled passenger trains running on normal passenger trains in scheduled service.
 These trains ran from town of Wolsztyn, which lies southwest of Poznan.
 You can find the current schedule here (in Polish).
 The Turkol Company also operates periodic special trains using the Wolsztyn locomotives.

 Large and medium-sized stations will often have self-service luggage lockers.
 Find an empty locker, insert your luggage, and close the door.
 The machine will then ask you to deposit some coins, and after doing so will print you a ticket with a code number, along with the number and location of the locker.
 Hang onto the ticket, as you'll need the code number when you return!
 When you're ready to take your luggage, type in the code number.
-Depending on how long you've stored the luggage, you may need to insert some additional coins.
+Depending on how long you've stored the luggage, you may need to insert additional coins.

 Some larger stations have a left luggage facility (przechowalnia bagażu).
 Here you leave your luggage and you must tell the attendant a declared value for the luggage (the price varies depending on the value).
 The attendant will issue you a ticket, which you must use when picking up your bags.
 You will pay at the time of pick-up.
 Make sure you check the opening times, to make sure the facility will be open when you plan to return!